Courseiva

 Why this answer

-Options B and D are correct.
-Option B is correct because managed identity authentication is configured in the linked service.
-Option D is correct because setting integration runtime to 'AutoResolveIntegrationRuntime' uses Azure's network, ensuring data transfer remains within Azure and does not go over public internet (if using managed VNet).
+Options C and D are correct.
+Option C is correct because managed identity authentication is configured in the linked service, not in the copy activity itself.
+Option D is correct because setting the integration runtime to 'AutoResolveIntegrationRuntime' uses Azure's network, ensuring data transfer remains within Azure and does not go over the public internet if using managed virtual network.

-Option A is wrong because the copy activity does not have a 'UseManagedIdentity' setting; it's in the linked service.
-Option C is wrong because HTTPS is already used by default; setting it explicitly is not required.
-Option E is wrong because staging is not needed for security.
+Option A is wrong because 'enableDataIntegrityValidation' is for integrity checks, not authentication.
+Option B is wrong because the copy activity does not have a 'UseManagedIdentity' property; managed identity is configured in the linked service.
+Option E is wrong because staging is not required for secure transfer; it's used for performance or polybase.

 MCQmedium